ATGP07/Face_mask_detection/README.md

 ## Workflow
 ### Data Preprocessing
 For every image following process is applied.
-  1. Resizing all images into a common size to fir to neural network.
+  1. Resizing all images into a common size to pass into neural network.
   2. Applying normalization.
-  3. Appending images pixels to X(feauture vector) and giving them labels(y).
+  3. Appending images pixels to X(feature vector) and giving them labels(y).
   4. Shuffling X and Y.

 ### Transfer Learning